MUSTIQUE T20 CRICKET WEEKEND RESULTS - NBC SVG

 Rock Masters 87 off 11-overs; Akram Edwards 23, Albert Hazell 15; Calroy Ferdinand 4 for 12, Caswell Dorsett 3 for 25.

-Yesterday, SA-LAN-GA Tama Hawks defeated Plantation Rangers by 32 runs in a match reduced to a start.
+SA-LAN-GA Tama Hawks defeated Plantation Rangers by 32 runs in a match reduced to 15-overs because of a late start.

 The scores: SA-LAN-GA Tama Hawks 143 for 2 off 15-overs; Shem Browne 65, Omar Tucker 39, Plantation Rangers 111 off 14-overs; Calvin Jessop 24, Kenrick Gould 3 for 1, Calroy Ferdinand 2 for 14.